 Fruiting Apple Espalier

 • Hardiness Zone: 4–8 (perfect for Connecticut)

-• Light Requirements: Full sun (8+ hours) to partial sun (6+ hours)
+• Light Requirements: Full sun (6–8 hours minimum)

+Fruiting Apple Espalier